3b/3b-mmath/README.md

 * MxN elements at arbitrary location relative to a CFFI pointer
 * A set of slots in a struct
 * MxN values (numbers or variables)
+* submatrix, slices, diagonal, or arbitrary permutation of a larger matrix
-* A single value replicated to all elements
+* A single value replicated to all elements (source only)
-* An X,Y, or Z rotation matrix with a specified angle
+* An X,Y, or Z rotation matrix with a specified angle (source only)

 some examples: